Terms & Conditions

 12.2 It is further agreed that:

-(a) The Buyer shall not deal with the money of the Seller in any way which may be adverse to the Seller.
+(a) The Buyer shall not deal with the Goods of the Seller in any way which may be adverse to the Seller.

 (b) Until such time as ownership of the Goods shall pass from the Seller to the Buyer the Seller may give notice in writing to the Buyer to return the Goods or any of them to the Seller.
 Upon such notice the rights of the Buyer to obtain ownership or any other interest in the Goods shall cease.